 Expenditure incurred by the organizations for participation in fairs etc. would be reimbursed subject to prior permission being obtained from NMPB for participation by the concerned organization.
 Reimbursable items of expenditure would include, hire charges, stall fabrication, developing publicity material, travel and accommodation.
-Total financial implication for such participation per event will be Rs.1.00 Lakh for state level, Rs.
-2.00 Lakhs for National level and Rs.3.00 Lakhs for international level.
-For private organizations including Industry, the cost would be limited to 50% of the above or the actual expenditure whichever is less (which includes Travel, Accommodation, hire charges, stall fabrication, publicity, etc.) will be reimbursed.
+Total financial implication for such participation per event will be Rs.1.00 Lakh for state level, Rs.2.00 Lakhs for National level and Rs.3.00 Lakhs for international level.
+For private organizations including Industry, the cost would be limited to 50% of the above or the actual expenditure whichever is less (which includes Travel, Accommodation, hire charges, stall fabrication, publicity etc.) will be reimbursed.
+Participation by NMPB will be as per the actuals.
 The other activities will be in project mode.

 Participation in fairs / exhibitions being time bound need to be examined as and when the proposals are received.
-Often, by the time the proposals go through the process of screening by PSC and approval by SFC the dates for the events are over.
+Often, by the time the proposals go through the process of screening by PSC and approval by PAC, the dates for the events are over.
 Hence, the CEO, NMPB will also be authorized to approve expenditure on such activities with approval of Competent Authority.